ua-gist-604b-f23/qgis-intro/README.md

 Take a screen capture of the styles world map from Step 18 and commit it to this repo as `newsweek_screencap.png`

 ### 4. Finally, submit a *Pull request* to merge your assignment files with the `master` branch.
+Be sure to tag the instructor (`@aaryno`) in your PR comment to let him know you are done and ready for review/grading.